Shaaali/identity-apps/docs/guides/conditional-auth/ip-based-template.md

 ## Scenario

-For customers in the organization who log in to your app from an IP address that is not within the configured IP range (i.e. 192.168.1.0/24, 10.100.0.0/16), the login flow should be stepped up.
-That is, these customers are required to go through two steps to log in as follows:
+Consider a scenario where the internal IP range of an organization is as follows: `192.168.1.0/24, 10.100.0.0/16`.
+The login flow should be stepped up with TOTP when users log in from outside this IP range as follows:

 1. Username and password
 2. TOTP

-Users who log in from the internally configured network specified in the script are not prompted with TOTP and they can simply log in with their username and password.
+Users who log in from the internal network should be allowed to simply log in with their username and password.

 ## Prerequisites

 You need an application registered in Asgardeo.
-If you don't already have, register one of the following application types:
+If you don't already have one, register one of the following application types:

 -   <a :href="$withBase('/guides/applications/spa/register-single-page-app/')">Single-page app</a>
 -   <a :href="$withBase('/guides/applications/web-app/register-oidc-web-app/')">Web app with OIDC</a>